The following information will assist students in completing first-year application files: Self-Reported Academic Record

 Back to Top

-- Current high school students who will graduate in 2014 are required to self report their courses, grades, grade point averages and rank in-class with Rutgers' new free-standing online form: the Self-Reported Academic Record (SRAR).
+- Current high school students who will graduate in 2015 are required to self-report their courses, grades, grade point averages and rank in-class with Rutgers' new free-standing online form: the Self-Reported Academic Record (SRAR).
 When applicants submit a SRAR, they do not need to provide interim transcripts prior to graduation.

 - The SRAR must include all courses and final grades earned from grades 9 through 11.

 - To complete the SRAR, we recommend students reference a copy of their transcripts.
-To view the SRAR, click here.
+To preview the SRAR, click here.

-- Discrepancies between a student's SRAR and official transcript may result in a student's admission to Rutgers being rescinded.
+- Any discrepancies between an applicant's SRAR and official transcript may result in a student's admission to Rutgers being rescinded.

 - International students will be able to use the SRAR.
 Upon enrollment, please submit directly from an educational authority academic records such as the SSC, HSSC, WAEC, Tajihiyah, GXE, GCE, Bagrut, or other results and certificates.

 Final Official High School Transcripts Back to Top GED Results:

 - Students who already have graduated high school must submit their final official high school transcript with their applications.